nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_errors.md

 | **Payload business rules** |
 | Payload content business rule violated | 10008 |

-Where an ITK3 Response code is used, additional error context SHALL be provided in the `OperationOutcome.diagnostic` element to enable the sender to correctly identify the error which has been found in their sent message.
+Where an ITK3 Response code is used, additional error context **SHALL** be provided in the `OperationOutcome.diagnostic` element to enable the sender to correctly identify the error which has been found in their sent message.

 ## Errors from MESH Endpoint Lookup ##

-The following table describes error codes returned from the MESH server as a result of issues encountered using the facility to [route a message automatically to the registered practice](http://localhost:4006/integration_mesh.html#message-routing-to-registered-practice)
+The following table describes error codes returned from the MESH server as a result of issues encountered using the facility to [route a message automatically to the registered practice](http://localhost:4006/integration_mesh.html#message-routing-to-registered-practice).

 | MESH Error Code | Description |
 | --------------- | ----------- |